People

 As Chair of the President’s Sustainability Council at York University, Dr de Costa supports the initiative's recognition within York and abroad, and its application to enhancing the sustainability of York University and its broader communities.
 In his prior role as Interim Dean, Dr de Costa supported the creation of the Ecological Footprint Initiative, the negotiation of collaborations with external partners including Global Footprint Network, and the incorporation of the Footprint Data Foundation.
 His research and teaching interests are in comparative approaches to Indigenous and environmental politics.

-Flora Gómez
+Flo Gómez

-Data Analyst (2021-2022), MES III student
+Data Analyst (2021-2022), MES, BN

 Flora’s research interests include human-nature complex relationships, food, and environmental arts and justice.